25 Free Things for Kids to Do in NYC on Winter Holiday Break

 19. Go on a giant illuminated Christmas tree crawl (once the crowds have slightly subsided).
 Rockefeller Center isn't the only go-to spot.
 You can find lovely Christmas trees in Bryant Park and at South Street Seaport, plus a flotilla of illuminated firs on Central Park's Harlem Meer.

 20. Get your blood flowing!
-Participate (or, more likely, just spectate) at the 27th Annual Double Dutch Tournament on Friday, December 28 in Queens.
+Participate (or, just spectate) at the Winter Double Dutch Tournament on Friday, December 27 in Queens.

 23. Warm up inside after a walk in Central Park, at the Annual Wreath Interpretations Exhibit where you'll find some imaginative and unusual wreaths.

-24. Participate in a day filled with FREE music at one of the many Make Music New York events happening throughout the city on Friday, December 21 including Kalimbascope by JC King and The Mobile Hallelujah.
+24. Participate in a day filled with FREE music at one of the many Make Music New York events happening throughout the city on Saturday, December 21 including the Jingle Train in Harlem or Bell by Bell, the popular community parade through the East Village.

 A version of this post was published in 2017; it is updated annually.